kgroat/javascript-test-framework-comparison/readme.md

 ### Cons:
   * Asynchronous testing can be a bit of a headache
-  * Requires all tests to live inside of one directory or its subdirectories
   * Expects a specific suffix to all test files (*spec.js by default)

 ## Mocha